-Even with a Black Friday lawnmower deal, a ride-on lawn mower is a big investment, so you need to make sure you're buying the perfect model for you.
+Even with a cheap lawnmower deal, a ride-on lawn mower is a big investment, so you need to make sure you're buying the perfect model for you.
 It can be hard to know where to start when it comes to rider mowers, but there is a whole host of factors you need to consider which can make the whole process easier.
 In our guide to the best rider lawn mowers, we rounded up the perfect ride-on lawn mowers for all budgets and needs.
 If you’re buying a ride-on model, odds are the best electric lawn mowers and best gas lawn mowers are not high-power enough for you.
 Ride on mowers are designed for difficult terrains and large lawns, perfect for saving time and achieving the perfectly striped lawn of your dreams.
 To find out about the various types of ride on mowers, from zero turn to lawn tractors, check out our guide on how to pick the right rider lawn mower for you.
 From speed to warranty, keep reading to find out what to consider when buying a ride-on lawn mower

 The speed of a ride-on lawn mower is one of the most important aspects to consider.
 How fast the lawn mower can travel impacts how long it will take to complete the job.
 High speed is important if, like a professional groundskeeper or landscaper, you have large tracts of land to mow.
 The faster you mow the lawn, the quicker you can focus on other landscaping projects.

 Cutting width of mower blades